 - Decreased cognitive reasoning skills

-The second way that antibiotics and alcohol incur dangerous side effects is based on interactions between specific types of antibiotics and alcohol.
-Specifically, antibiotics such as trimethoprim, sulfamethoxazole, and metronidazole cause severe side effects when interacting with alcohol in the body.
+The second way mixing these two drugs incur dangerous side effects is based on interactions between specific types of antibiotics.
+Specifically, antibiotics such as trimethoprim, sulfamethoxazole, and metronidazole (pyrimidine inhibitor of dihydrofolate reductase) cause severe side effects when interacting with alcohol in the body.
 These side effects include:

 - Severe nausea resulting in uncontrollable vomiting and diarrhea